 adage: a proverb or short statement expressing a general truth.
 They have been repeated over time – usually as reminders.

-Efforts are made to draw a distinction between proverb and adage, but in common usage, the words are interchangeable.
+Efforts are made to distinguish proverb and adage, but in common usage, the words are interchangeable.
 There may be a sense that adage is a classier word than proverb. ~dailywritingtips.com

-My students needed more work on identifying the meaning and making connections between idioms, proverbs, and adages.
-So, I created task cards with clues to meanings and practice with identifying the meanings.
-I used these in my reading center and they worked perfectly!
+My students needed more work identifying the meaning and connecting idioms, proverbs, and adages.
+So, I created more practice activities with context clues to meanings.
+I used these in my reading center, and they worked perfectly!

-These 32 fun task cards help students identify idioms, proverbs, and adages found in a text.
+These fun printable worksheets help students identify idioms, proverbs, and adages in a text.
 They include context clues that assist students in describing the meaning behind each idiom, proverb, and adage.

-These two resources made teaching idioms, proverbs, and adages so much easier!
-It really helped me as a teacher better understand the differences between the three.
+This resource pack made teaching idioms, proverbs, and adages much easier!
+It really helped me, as a teacher, to better understand the differences between them.

 Plus, students were able to easily find and identify the meanings of these expressions after practicing only a few times.